 —Holly Wren Spaulding, author of the poetry collection Pilgrim, and Zen practitioner

-Into the Flash will also introduce you to Mindful Flow exercises so that while you hone your craft during the course, you can be confident that you’re taking solid steps toward a more dedicated and mindful writing practice.
+Into the Flash will also introduce you to Mindful Flow exercises so that while you hone your craft during the course, you can be confident that you’re taking solid steps toward a more dedicated relationship to your imagination and a more mindful writing practice.
 With Mindful Flow, you will form habits that deepen how you approach writing for the rest of your life and set you up to successfully meet your creativity goals.
 In addition, you will have the optional opportunity to submit a draft of your short form writing to receive my live feedback through the discussion board.
 Want more?
-At time of check-out you may select an add-on for a private, formal critique of up to 4 flash pieces.
+At time of check-out you may select an add-on for a private, formal critique of 2 flash pieces.

-And of course, through our live weekly sessions, you’ll be meeting other writers to expand your creative community.
+And of course, through our live video streaming sessions, you’ll be meeting other writers to expand your creative community.
+(And I’ll provide tech support, no sweat!)
 Writing doesn’t have to, nor should it be, a solo sport as often as we tolerate.

-This 5-week course is accessed through Haiku, a 5-star interactive learning platform that allows for an intuitive multi-media learning experience, including real-time discussions, document sharing and downloading, supplemental videos, and more.
-The course includes live weekly webinars*, Mindful Flow exercises, and robust discussions on such topics as: How Imagination Works; The Future of Storytelling; Where Research Meets Imagination; Publishing Opportunities; and more.
+This 5-week course is accessed through PowerSchool Learning, a 5-star interactive learning platform that allows for an intuitive multi-media learning experience, including real-time discussions, document sharing and downloading, supplemental videos, and more.
+Into the Flash I and II include live webinars*, Mindful Flow exercises, and robust discussions on such topics as: How Imagination Works; The Future of Storytelling; Where Research Meets Imagination; Publishing Opportunities; and more.

-*There are 2 sections of Into the Flash to accommodate different schedules.
-At time of checkout you can choose between a section that meets live weekly for a Thursday evening webinar or a Saturday morning webinar.
-Can’t make a live session?
+*There are 2 sections of Into the Flash to accommodate new and returning students.
+At time of checkout you can choose the appropriate section.
+Can’t make a live webinar session?
 All webinars will be recorded and made available the next day.

 Register for Into the Flash.
 As with any good workout, you will strengthen muscles you didn’t know you had.
 And this course will perpetuate life skills every creative person needs to sustain their writing practice over the long haul.